pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 -   **Essential Documents**: Documents per ICH E6(R2) Section 8 that permit evaluation of study conduct and data quality

+-   **Risk Management Plan**: A document describing the approach to risk management for a specific study, including risk assessment methodology, identified risks, mitigation strategies, and monitoring approach

 -   **Study Brochure**: A compilation of the clinical and nonclinical data that is relevant to the observational study in human subjects